MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 ## Reading Data from a FIRDatabaseReference Location

 Data is read from the database by using `observe(_:with)` or `observeSingleEvent(of:with:)` method of `FIRDatabaseReference`.
-The difference between these two methods is that `observe(_:with)` will create an object continuously listens for an event type.
+The difference between these two methods is that `observe(_:with)` will create an object that continuously listens for an event type.
 Whenever an event happens, usually a change that's made to the data, the event callback will be triggered.
-With this method, the event callback can be triggered multiple times.
+With `observe(_:with)`, the event callback can be triggered multiple times.

 In comparison, `observeSingleEvent(of:with:)` will only trigger the event callback once.
 This is useful for reading data that only needs to be loaded once and isn't expected to change.
-For this tutorial we'll mainly focus on `observeSingleEvent(of:with:)`.
+For this tutorial we'll mainly focus on using `observeSingleEvent(of:with:)`.
 Continuing our previous example, let's look at how we would implement `observeSingleEvent(of:with:)`:

 ```
 if let user = FIRAuth.auth()?.currentUser {